underscoreio/day-in-the-life/notes.md

 - give the type class a name (JsonFormat) and define a method
 - implement the handful of simple instances (e.g., for Int, String)
-- use the primitives to build bigger strucutres
+- use the primitives to build bigger structures

 This is used all over the place.